Domesticated quail

 A domesticated quail is a domestic form of the quail, a collective name which refers to a group of several small species of fowl.
 Thousands of years of breeding and domestication have guided the bird's evolution.
 Humans domesticated quails for meat and egg production; additionally, quails can be kept as pets.
 Domesticated quails are commonly kept in long wire cages and are fed game bird feed.
 The most common domesticated type is the Coturnix quail (also known as the Japanese quail).
 Quails live on the ground, and rarely fly unless forced to do so.

 Breeds

 Twenty types of wild quail exist along with 70 domestic breeds/strains, including laboratory and commercial lines.
 Due to their large size, Coturnix quails are kept for meat and egg consumption.
 This breed contains more meat and produces more eggs than the others.
 Button quails (also known as King Quail, Chinese-Painted Quail and Blue-Breasted quail) are rarely kept for food production because they are smaller and produce fewer eggs.
 They are kept in large aviaries to clean the leftover seeds that fall to the floor.
-California, Gambel, Bobwhite, Scaled quails, etc. are less common and are rarely kept as pets.
+California, Gambel's, Bobwhite, Scaled quails, etc. are less common and are rarely kept as pets.